PlayStation 5: Marketing and release

 Cerny first publicly described the new console in an interview with Wired magazine in April 2019.
 In early 2019, Sony's financial report for the quarter ending March 31, 2019, affirmed that new next-generation hardware was in development but would ship no earlier than April 2020.
 In a second Wired magazine interview in October 2019, Sony said it intended to ship its next-generation console worldwide by the end of 2020.
 The current hardware specifications were revealed in October 2019.
 At CES 2020, Sony unveiled the official logo for the platform, which follows the similar minimalist styling of the previous PlayStation consoles and brand.
 Full specifications were given in an online presentation by Cerny and published by Sony and Digital Foundry on March 18, 2020.
 Digital Foundry spoke with Cerny in detail and published a "deep dive" on April 2.

 A major game library showcase had been planned for June 4, 2020, but was postponed until June 11 due to the George Floyd protests.
-This presentation was also the premiere of the console's external hardware design.
+This presentation was also the premiere of the PS5's external design.

 Sony planned to launch the PlayStation 5 by the 2020 end-of-year holiday period.

 The date and pricing was confirmed as part of a game showcase presentation on September 16, 2020; the release date in Australia, Japan, New Zealand, North America, and South Korea was confirmed for November 12, 2020, and for most of the rest of the world on November 19, 2020.
+The console was launched in the Philippines on December 11, 2020.